qrtl/mi7-custom/product_tag/README.rst

 Configuration
 =============

--  Go to *Sales → Products → Product Tags*.
+-  Go to *Sales → Configuration → Product Tags*.
 -  Create a tag by setting its *Name* and *Color*.

 Usage